fontlabcom/getgo-fonts/docs/zotosans-newtailue.md

 ---

-## Coto Sans New Tai Lue
+## Zoto Sans New Tai Lue

-Coto Sans New Tai Lue is a design for the New Tai Lue script.
+Zoto Sans New Tai Lue is a design for the New Tai Lue script.

 It contains 91 glyphs and 1 OpenType features, and supports 88 characters from the Unicode blocks: New Tai Lue.